Snowdon Mountain Railway: Hybrid locomotives

 On 13 August 2019, the railway announced that it had ordered two new battery-diesel hybrid locomotives from Clayton Equipment for introduction at the start of the railway's 2020 season, at a cost of £1.1 million.
 The intention was that the diesel generator on the new locomotives would be switched off on the downhill runs, with regenerative service braking used to recharge the battery to provide power for the next ascent.
 This method of operation meant that the locomotives' engines, which comply with Euro V emission standards, could be less powerful than those on the existing locomotives, thus providing maintenance and fuel savings, quieter operation, and lower emissions.

 It was announced in February 2020 that the new locomotives were due to enter passenger service in May 2020.
 However, the launch was delayed due to the COVID-19 pandemic.
-In 2022 both were returned to Clayton Equipment, having been deemed unsuitable for the SMR, by not generating sufficient energy when descending.
+In 2022 both were returned to Clayton Equipment, having been deemed unsuitable for the SMR, due to not generating sufficient energy when descending.